 Give us a lift

 What makes a glider fly far?
-Let's run a controlled experiment.
+Let us run a controlled experiment.

 Some objects become airborne and glide in the air.

-In this lesson we build a paper glider and research the concepts of flight and
+In this lesson, we build a paper glider and research the concepts of flight and aerodynamics.

-In order to understand the affects of lift, thrust, drag, and gravity watch the
+To understand the effects of lift, thrust, drag, and gravity, watch the following video clips.

 Each person needs:

 - 2 - 4 sheets of construction paper

 - 1 sheet of paper, paper clips, or staples to provide extra weight

 - Use the instructions to make a paper glider.